Spartanburg Community College, Downtown Campus, Evans Building

-McMillan Pazdan Smith was engaged by Spartanburg Community College to evaluate existing conditions and provide a feasibility study for the potential conversion of the Spartanburg Evans Building in downtown Spartanburg into a new classroom and administrative building for the college.
-The building is a three-story structure of approximately 104,000 SF, originally constructed in 1921 as a High School, with additions in 1924 and 1928.
-The building was renovated in 1979 and converted into offices for multiple County agencies.
+McMillan Pazdan Smith was engaged by Spartanburg Community College to evaluate existing conditions and provide a feasibility study for the potential conversion of the historic Evans Building (Downtown Campus) into a new classroom and administrative building.
+The academic center is a three-story structure of approximately 104,000 SF, originally constructed in 1921 as a High School, with additions in 1924 and 1928.
+The building was renovated in 1979 and converted into offices for multiple county agencies.

-The state-of-the-art classrooms and labs are suited to the larger scale, maximum flexibility and technologies sought for today’s more open, group interactive learning environments.
-An auditorium and gymnasium that were still intact underwent complete refinish and seating upgrades for as yet undefined college and possible community use.
+State-of-the-art classrooms and labs are suited to the larger scale, maximum flexibility, and technologies sought for today’s more open, group interactive learning environments.
+An auditorium and gymnasium that were still intact underwent complete refinish and seating upgrades for college and possible community use.
 The historic restoration led the repair or replication of many features, architectural elements, materials, and finishes.
 Although the exterior was still structurally sound, the existing replacement windows from a previous renovation lacked the original character and were therefore replaced with energy-efficient, custom-manufactured units.

-In addition, the firm provided a cost-benefit analysis for LEED certification that established a cost for certification along with analysis of initial and life cycle costs associated with each system or item.
-A third party cost consultant supported the evaluation with probable construction estimates.
+In addition, our team provided a cost-benefit analysis for LEED certification that established a cost for certification along with analysis of initial and life cycle costs associated with each system or item.
 McMillan Pazdan Smith led the project from feasibility study through final design.